nikija/public/Distributor/README.md

 ### Google Analytics

 If you have Google Analytics configured on your website using standard naming convention for global variable holding its object - `ga` or `_gaq` - then Distributor will use it for sending events.
 Tracked events are:
 - `Opened` - the Distributor was opened
 - `Dates selected` - both start and end dates were selected
 - `Room selected` - a room was selected by clicking on 'Book now' button, its name is send as action argument
 - `Booking finished` - a booking was finished by clicking on 'Finish' button

+Also, you can enable ecommerce tracking by setting `ecommerce` option to `true`.
+Transaction will be send upon finish booking, with reservation group id set as transaction id and affiliation set as *Mews Distributor*.
+Each room in order will be added as transaction item, with sku set as room id.
+Item's price is not added, only transaction total cost is currently supported.

 Options
 -------